Election-year wild card: Blue state gerrymandering

 The battle for seats

 At the outset of this year’s reapportionment, Republicans had appeared poised to gain as many as 10 seats nationwide from the process.
 But several GOP maps, such as in Pennsylvania and North Carolina, have been overthrown by courts.

-Democratic maps are also facing legal challenges – last week, Maryland’s map was rejected by a state court.
-But court rulings elsewhere, including in New York, suggest others may be allowed to stand, at least for the current cycle.
+Democratic maps are also facing legal challenges – which could potentially restore Republicans’ edge.
+Days before New York’s map was tossed, Maryland’s map was rejected by a state court as well.
+Only one seat likely hangs in the balance for Democrats in Maryland; New York is a far bigger prize.
+But not everyone is convinced the Empire State’s map is doomed.

+Courts in New York have historically been loath to intervene in political fights – and all the justices on the state’s highest court were appointed by Democratic governors, noted Shawn Donahue, a University of Buffalo redistricting expert, before the New York ruling came out.
+He’s skeptical Republicans can win the appeals that are sure to follow the ruling.

 Many Democrats see this year’s efforts as a necessary corrective, after the last round of redistricting gave Republicans a significant structural edge.
 In 2012, Republican gerrymanders helped the GOP maintain control of the House by a 33-seat margin, despite receiving 1.4 million fewer votes for the House overall.

-Note: Editor’s Note: This story was updated to reflect the ruling by a New York state court judge on Thursday evening throwing out the state’s new map.